Palmerston North: Climate

-Palmerston North's climate is temperate with warm summer afternoon temperatures of 20 – 22 C in summer and 12 C in winter.
+Palmerston North's climate is temperate (Köppen Cfb), with warm summer afternoon temperatures of 20 – 22 C in summer and 12 C in winter.
 On average temperatures rise above 25 C on 20 days of the year.
 Annual rainfall is approximately 960 mm with rain occurring approximately 5% of the time.
 There are on average 200 rain-free days each year.

 In the ranges that flank the city there is often sustained wind, especially in spring.
-Much of this land is within the city boundaries and these ranges have the reputation of providing the most consistent wind in the country.
+Much of this land is within the city boundaries, and these ranges have the reputation of providing the most consistent wind in the country.

 Close to the city is the largest electricity-generating series of wind farms in the southern hemisphere, with 286 turbines in the Tararua and Ruahine Ranges providing power for approximately 50,000 homes.